munnep/tfe_fdo_gcp_external_kubernetes/README.md

 redis_host = "10.140.0.3"
 redis_port = 6379
 ```
-- You can now login to the application with the username `admin` and password specified in your variables.

 ## Now you will need to deploy Terraform Enterprise on to this cluster